tldr-pages/tldr/pages/common/deb-get.md

 # deb-get

 > `apt-get` functionality for `.deb` packages published in third party repositories or via direct download.
-> Works with Linux distributions which use apt-get.
+> Works with Linux distributions which use `apt-get`.
 > More information: <https://github.com/wimpysworld/deb-get>.

 - Update the list of available packages and versions: